The World Loves Video

-Every day, four to eight billion videos are played each day on Facebook.
+Every day, around eight billion videos are played on Facebook.
 Whether these are personal, broadcast media or Brand 2 Consumer videos, with thanks to smartphone technology and accessibility, video is a wildly popular mode of communication.

 Cisco predicts that by 2019, 80% of Internet traffic will be coming from streaming video content.
 It is very hard to argue with the impact of video on marketing with these startling statistics from Insivia:

 - Including videos in email leads to 200 – 300% increase in click through rate

 - Including a video on your homepage can increase conversion rates by 20%